bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 🌟 In simple words, function creates a new scope and points both LE and VE to it.
 After function is over, they are reset back to their old value.
 And block scope also creates a new scope, but points only LE to it.
 After function is over, LE is reset back to its old value.

+Effectively, function creates both "function" scope as well as "block" scope; but block only creates "block" scope.